About the Journal

 This journal provides immediate open access to its content, making the research freely available to the public and supports a greater global exchange of knowledge (all content of the journal is immediately available upon publication to the public).

-To create permanent archives of the journal for purposes of preservation and restoration, PKP Preservation Network is used and the National and University Library of Bosnia and Herzegovina as a legal obligation to archive mandatory copies.
+To create permanent archives of the journal for purposes of preservation and restoration, the National and University Library of Bosnia and Herzegovina is used as a legal obligation to archive mandatory copies.
+Additionally, as the whole journal content is open access it is included in the Internet Archive's collections as well.

 Journal Ethics and Malpractice Statement